 That makes sense.
 So, how much are you saving on your AWS bills using ParkMyCloud?

 We’ve got a lot of instances that we keep normally parked now and we only turn them on when there’s a workload to run.
-And then we’ve got probably another 40 or 50% of our instances that only run Monday through Friday, from 7:00 AM to 7:00 PM, so we’re getting that savings there which to me is bigger savings than messing with Reserved Instances.
+And then we’ve got probably another 40 or 50% of our instances that only run Monday through Friday, from 7:00 AM to 7:00 PM, so we’re getting that savings there which to me is bigger savings than dealing with Reserved Instances.

 Things like Reserved Instances look great the day you buy them, but then the first time you have to change the size on something, all of the sudden you’ve got Reserved Instances that you’re not using anymore.
 With ParkMyCloud that never happens, it’s all savings.